AdamRolander/Capstone-2024/FINAL TRIAL/README.md

-- I completed 7 previous 'trials'
+- I completed 8 total 'trials'
     - Some used Standard Scaler (Z-score element wise rescaling) and resulted in gradient explosion with unsatisfactory results.
 Therefore, this code was not included.
     - Other trials were performed on a subset of the dataset included in this repo